DanielCoutoVale/Dependencies/IP-verbs.md

 ## Verbs
 There are 60 anchors for verbs ('aux' or 'verb') in the ITTB corpus of which 2/3 (42) happen for less than 1% of the verbs.
 Our goal is to reduce the number of anchors with frequency higher than 1% to under 10.
 To accommodate the relations between verbs, we shall cover five linguistic phenomena:

-1. Auxiliaries versus process verbs
+1. Auxiliary versus lexical verbs
 2. Finite versus non-finite verbs
-3. Verb modes
+3. Junctive versus injunctive verbs
-4. Free and bound clauses
+4. Verbal groups in non-finite clauses
 5. Clause contacts

 ### Step 1